Sunny with a High Near 86 | SweetwaterNOW

 Today

 Sunny, with a high near 86.
-Light and variable wind becoming west southwest 9 to 14 mph in the morning.
-Winds could gust as high as 21 mph.
+Light and variable wind becoming west southwest 9 to 14 mph in the afternoon.
+Winds could gust as high as 20 mph.

 Tonight

-Mostly clear, with a low around 50.
-West wind 5 to 11 mph.
+Clear, with a low around 51.
+West southwest wind 5 to 13 mph.

 Sunday

 Sunny, with a high near 86.
-Breezy, with a west wind 5 to 15 mph, with gusts as high as 21 mph.
+Breezy, with a light west southwest wind becoming west 12 to 17 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Sunday Night

-Mostly clear, with a low around 50.
-Breezy, with a west northwest wind 10 to 15 mph becoming light and variable after midnight.
-Winds could gust as high as 21 mph.
+Mostly clear, with a low around 51.
+Breezy, with a west wind 12 to 17 mph becoming light after midnight.
+Winds could gust as high as 24 mph.

 Monday

-Sunny, with a high near 85.
-Breezy, with a south wind 5 to 15 mph becoming west in the afternoon.
-Winds could gust as high as 26 mph.
+Sunny, with a high near 87.
+Light and variable wind becoming west 9 to 14 mph in the afternoon.
+Winds could gust as high as 20 mph.

 Monday Night